 Living on campus will look a little different during the fall 2020 semester.
 As plans are developed to re-open campus operations, we will share relevant information necessary to living on campus.
-We know that recommendations, expectations and the information is constantly evolving, we will keep this page up to date with the latest information necessary.
+We know that recommendations, expectations and information is constantly evolving, so we will keep this page up to date with the latest information necessary.
 FSL hosted a webinar for residents, parents and families, house corporation volunteers, and staff on Monday, July 27th.
 The resource reviewed is linked and a recording of that webinar is accessible for viewing.
 Please review the university’s COVID-19 Community Standards.

 - Updates for Fall 2020 (sent 6/10/2020)

 - An important update was issued to all residents of the village following the Chancellor’s announcement to reduce campus housing on August 26th.
 This update includes reopening of facilities under isolation/quarantine as Greek Village will remain open with modifications, move-out windows for students who choose to terminate their agreement, and other important details.

 - Reopening for University Owned and Operated Chapter Homes (sent on 9/2/2020)